BitcoinDesign/Guide/guide/contribute/review.md

 ### Reviewing a pull requests

 From the list of pull request select the one you want to review.
-Read the description of a pull request, and if it's associated with an issue, check the issue to get the context.
+Read the description of a pull request, and if it references an issue, check the issue to get the context.
 To begin the review process click on the `Files Changed` tab.

 The tab is split into two sections.
-The section on the left represents the code/content that is currently on the master/main branch.
+The section on the left represents the current code/content.
 The section on the right, represents the proposed changes.

 To begin reviewing, browse through the changed files from top to bottom.
-When there is something that you would like to leave feedback on or propose a change, click on the `+` icon on the line you want to comment on, to toggle the comment window.
+When you identify something that requires a comment or suggestion, click on the `+` icon in front of the line you want to comment on, and toggle the comment window and leave your comment.

 {% include picture.html
    image = "/assets/images/guide/contribute/review/review-pull-request-comment.gif"